-As a phlebotomist, knowing how to properly apply a tourniquet to a patient is crucial.
+As a phlebotomist, knowing how to apply a tourniquet to a patient properly is crucial.
 You’ll likely be using a tourniquet each time you draw blood from a patient’s arm.
 It’s a standard part of any routine venipuncture routine.

 If you’re new to using a tourniquet before drawing blood, it might feel a bit overwhelming.
 And while it’s important to get everything from the positioning to the pressure correct, it doesn’t have to be intimidating.

-Keeping a few simple steps and tips in mind can really help your confidence.
+Keeping a few simple steps and tips in mind can help your confidence.
 Other than that, being comfortable with applying a tourniquet to a patient takes time.
 Your skill levels will increase as you do it more often.
 Eventually, putting on a tourniquet will be as simple as actually drawing blood itself.

 Not only will knowing how to tie a tourniquet correctly make your job easier, but it will make your patient more comfortable with the draw, too.
 Let’s take a closer look at some tips you can use to apply a tourniquet for a blood draw.